crontab/AsyncMux/README.md

 <a name="experimental"></a>
 ## Experimental features

 **Zip**: `Zip<T>` allows to combine two or more parallel asynchronous actions into one and receive the results from all of them at once, when they become available.
-The result of the execution is returned as an array of T. Additionally, a family of functions `zip(...)` provide shortcuts for a fixed number of async calls (up to 5).
-For an example usage see function `reload()` in [the demo app's `ContentView`](AsyncMuxDemo/Sources/ContentView.swift).
+The result of the execution is returned as an array of T. For example usage see function `reload()` in [the demo app's `ContentView`](AsyncMuxDemo/Sources/ContentView.swift).

+Additionally, a family of global functions `zip(...)` provide shortcuts for a fixed number of async calls (up to 5).

 See: [`Zip.swift`](AsyncMux/Sources/Zip.swift).

 **MultiRequester**: If your backend supports multiple-ID requests (e.g.`/profiles/[id1,id2]`), then MultiRequester can be used in tandem with an existing MultiplexerMap object to combine single and multi-requests into the same caching infrastructure.
 Multi-ID requests made via MultiRequester's `request(...)` method can update the map linked to it and also reuse the cached values stored by the map.
-Thus, objects will be cached locally regardless of whether they were requested via singular endpoints or multi-ID ones; and on the other hand, multi-ID requests can save bandwidth by reusing some of the objects already cached and requesting fewer ID's (or even none) from the backend.
+Thus, objects will be cached locally regardless of whether they were requested via singular endpoints or multi-ID ones; and on the other hand, multi-ID requests can save bandwidth by reusing the objects already cached and requesting fewer ID's (or even none) from the backend.

 See: [`MultiRequester.swift`](AsyncMux/Sources/MultiRequester.swift)